 You can find more information on the Austin State Hospital Cemetery by

-visiting and reading the article at
+visiting and reading the article in the Austin Chronicle.

 The cemetery is located at 200 West 51st Street, Austin, Texas 78751